Quiet Chickens – Is that an option?

+Are there quiet chickens that won’t disturb the neighbors?
 Many suburban and city neighborhoods have voted to allow residents to keep a few chickens in the backyard.
-Are there quiet chickens that won’t disturb the neighbors?
-This was a recent question posed to me by a resident trying to get her town to allow chicken keeping.
+This recent question was posed to me by a resident trying to get her town to allow chicken keeping.
 Generally speaking, I don’t find chickens noisy.
 Yes, roosters will crow, but most urban cities and suburban towns prohibit roosters, so that is not the concern.
 Hens will be more quiet than most dogs, as they go about their daily scratching and pecking.

 The hen who is about to lay an egg or who has just accomplished her daily work, will cackle loudly.
-It’s as if the hen feels obliged to announce her good deed for all to hear.
+The hen is announcing her good deed for all to hear.
 But it isn’t as loud as a rooster and the cackle ends quickly.
-Other than that and an occasional tiff between two want to be alpha hens, noise should not be a prohibiting factor.
+Other than that and an occasional tiff between two wannabe alpha hens, noise should not be a prohibiting factor.

 Which Breeds are the Quiet Chickens?